salu133445/pypianoroll/doc/source/visualization.rst

+.. _visualization:

 Visualization
 =============

-Pypianoroll provides utilities for visualizing multi-track piano-rolls and creating piano-roll animations.
+Pypianoroll provides utilities for visualizing piano-rolls and creating piano-roll animations.

 Here are some examples.